Azure/Vision-AI-DevKit-Pages/docs/_docs/07-Deploy_Model_IoT_Hub.md

 7. Select **Save**, then select **Next**

 ### Specify routes

-By default the wizard gives you a route called *route*, defined as FROM /* INTO $upstream, which means that any messages output by any module is sent to your IoT hub.
+By default the wizard gives you a route called *route*, defined as FROM /* INTO $upstream, which means that any messages output by any module will be sent to your IoT hub.

-Add or update the routes with information from Declare routes, then select **Next** to continue to the review section.
-For the sample module, no changes are required.
+While the sample module requires no changes, you can qdd or update the routes with information from Declare routes, then select **Next** to continue to the review section.

 ### Review deployment

-The review section shows you the JSON deployment manifest that was created based on your selections in the previous two sections.
-Note that there are two modules declared that you didn't add: **$edgeAgent** and **$edgeHub**.
-These two modules make up the [IoT Edge runtime](https://docs.microsoft.com/en-us/azure/iot-edge/iot-edge-runtime){:target="_blank"} and are required defaults for every deployment.
+The review section shows you the JSON deployment manifest created based on your selections in the previous two sections.

+* Note: There are two modules declared that you didn't add, **$edgeAgent** and **$edgeHub**.
+These modules represent the [IoT Edge runtime](https://docs.microsoft.com/en-us/azure/iot-edge/iot-edge-runtime){:target="_blank"} and are required for every deployment.

  ![Verify that all modules are reported by the device]({{ '/assets/images/VisionSample_IoTHub1.png' | relative_url }})

-* Review your deployment information, then select **Submit**.
+Review your deployment information, then select **Submit**.

 ## Verify output on the monitor
-Connect the HDMI cable to the camera hardware and your monitor.
+Connect the HDMI cable to the Vision AI DevKit hardware and your monitor.
 A few minutes after submitting your deployment, you should start to see video on the monitor with bounding boxes drawing around objects the camera can see and evaluate.